dtcenter/METplus-Training/docs/modules/METplus/use_case_mode_brightness_temperature.rst

 In this directory, we see that there are two files, one for the one-hour lead time, and the second for the two-hour lead time.
 This is as expected. (*Switch to the first terminal with the configuration file*)

 So next, we’ll check the observation input files.
 The OBS_MODE_INPUT_DIR is the same as the FCST_MODE_INPUT_DIR.
-So, we can copy/paste here.
+So, we can copy/paste here.  (*Type ls, Copy the forecast input dir, Paste the input dir, Switch to first terminal*)

 However, the date template in this case is given as year underscore, month underscore, day underscore, one-forty-one.
-So, checking that directory, we see that there are two GOES files, one for the one-hour valid time and another for the two-hour valid time.
+So, checking that directory, we see that there are two GOES files, one for the one-hour valid time and another for the two-hour valid time.  (*Switch to second terminal, Copy and Paste the date directory, Switch back to first terminal*)

 Next, we can go in and create an output directory for our output data as specified by the MODE_OUTPUT_DIR.
-We will first need to check Tutorial system .conf to get the value of output base.
-Output base is located in this directory, and we will go a head and make the directory as specified in MODE_OUTPUT_DIR.
+We will first need to check Tutorial system .conf to get the value of output base.  (*Switch to second terminal, Type vim Tutoral_system.conf*)

+Output base is located in this directory, and we will go ahead and make the directory as specified in MODE_OUTPUT_DIR. (*Copy OUTPUT_BASE, Close Tutorial_system.conf, Type mkdir, paste OUTPUT_BASE, Switch to first terminal, Copy the everyting except OUTPUT_BASE in the MODE_OUTPUT_DIR, Switch to second terminal, Paste MODE_OUTPUT_DIR, Type ls, Copy and paste the output directory path*)

 So, our empty directory has now been created.

 Now, lets check our input variables to be sure we have them correctly specified.
-So first looking at the model data, we can open the first file or the one-hour lead time file.
+So first looking at the model data, we can open the first file or the one-hour lead time file. (*Type ncdump Copy and paste the directory to the first FV3 member, Copy and paste one hour lead time file*)

 If we look at our configuration file, our forecast variable name is set to SBTA1613 top of atmosphere, and the level is set as two asterisks in parenthesis which indicates two dimensions.
-So looking for this variable in our input file, we can see that here it is, and it is in two dimensions, so that’s correct.
+So looking for this variable in our input file, we can see that here it is, and it is in two dimensions, so that’s correct. (*Hit spacebar to scroll through the file*)

 Now we can check on the observation files.
 Going back to our configuration file, our obs variable name is channel 13 brightness temperature and again, it’s in two dimensions.
 And there is channel thirteen brightness temperature in two dimensions in our obs input file.